EarthGman/assets/readme.md

  git push

- you will then have update your nixos flake input. cd ~/src/nix-config (or wherever it is located) nix flake lock --update-input *inputname
+ you will then have update your nixos flake input. cd /etc/nixos (or wherever it is located) nix flake update *inputname

  # You can now use the new asset in your NixOS configuration.
  ```